-NCLR has launched #BornPerfect: The Campaign to End Conversion Therapy by passing laws across the country to protect LGBT kids from these dangerous practices, fighting in courtrooms to ensure their safety, and raising awareness.
+Born Perfect helps pass laws across the country to protect LGBT kids from harmful conversion therapy practices, fights in courtrooms to ensure youths’ safety, and raises awareness.

-NCLR helped secure legislation protecting youth from these dangerous practices in California in 2012; New Jersey in 2013; Washington, D.C. in 2014; Oregon and Illinois in 2015; Vermont in 2016; Connecticut, Nevada, New Mexico, and Rhode Island in 2017; Washington state, Maryland, Hawaii, New Hampshire, and Delaware in 2018; and New York in 2019.
-It is now working with legislators and LGBT leaders to bring similar protections to states across the country.
+Born Perfect and the National Center for Lesbian Rights helped secure legislation protecting youth from these dangerous practices in California in 2012; New Jersey in 2013; Washington, D.C. in 2014; Oregon and Illinois in 2015; Vermont in 2016; Connecticut, Nevada, New Mexico, and Rhode Island in 2017; Washington state, Maryland, Hawaii, New Hampshire, and Delaware in 2018; New York in 2019; and Utah and Virginia in 2020.
+We are now working with legislators and LGBT leaders to bring similar protections to states across the country.

 Ending Conversion Therapy in Child Welfare and Ending Conversion Therapy in Juvenile Justice help state agencies recognize how and when LGBTQ youth may be subjected to conversion therapy while in the care of the state, explain the negative impact of conversion therapy and its close relationship to family rejection, and include tips and model language about how to develop policies protecting LGBTQ youth from these harms.

 NCLR and The Trevor Project have developed a comprehensive toolkit for state legislators and LGBT leaders working to advance legislation protecting LGBT kids from conversion therapy.
 For access, contact firstname.lastname@example.org.

 2018 White Paper